1M: Miss Mahmood (class teacher) Miss Mahmood (teaching assistant)

-1W: Mr Warner and Mrs Pritchard
+1W: Mr Warner (class teacher) Mrs Pritchard (teaching assistant)

-This term we will be learning lots of exciting new things with our theme, 'Under the Sea'
+This term we will be learning about:

 Learn about different trees and wild flowers as well as the best pollinators in the UK.